NadineWolgast/IntegrateALL/README.md

 snakemake --cores 10 run_ctat_genome_lib_builder
 ```
 This will install the Plug-n-Play genome library needed for running CTAT mutations.
 Keep in mind, that this will need at least 78 GB space.
-if you already have a CTAT mutations Genome library installed, you can adjust the path ctat_genome_lib_build_dir in the config.yaml with the actual path and skip this installation.
+If you already have a CTAT mutations Genome library installed, you can adjust the path ctat_genome_lib_build_dir in the config.yaml with the actual path and skip this installation.

 ### ALLCatchR
 Install the ALLCatchR with the command: